On-line Masters in Computer Science:

 1. What if I miss the deadline for applying for the next session?

-As a practical matter the only deadlines are very close to the start of the term in which you plan to officially become a degree-seeking graduate student (several weeks before the start of the term).
-Since students can take up to four courses prior to admission and count them later in the degree, application deadlines should not be much of a concern for anyone.
+As a practical matter the only deadlines are very close to the start of the term in which you plan to officially become a degree-seeking graduate student (perhaps six weeks before the start of the term).
+Since students can take up to three courses prior to admission and count them later in the degree, application deadlines should not be much of a concern for anyone.

 2. May I start taking courses before being officially admitted to the graduate program?

-Yes, up to four courses may be taken prior to admission and still be counted towards the degree.
+Yes, up to three courses may be taken prior to admission and still be counted towards the degree.

 3. Must I take the GRE?